NBA Playoffs Betting: Expert Tips to Win Big

 |Phoenix Suns||Phoenix Suns Arena||Western|

 |Indiana Pacers||Bankers Life Fieldhouse||Eastern|

-Are you skeptical of the influence of home court advantage?
-Let’s take a quick look at one betting strategy developed specifically to exploit the tendency of the public and oddsmakers to weight it so heavily.
+Are you skeptical of the influence of home-court advantage?
+Let’s take a quick look at one betting strategy developed specifically to exploit the tendency of the public and oddsmakers to weigh it so heavily.

 The Zig-Zag Theory: Does it Work?

 Anyone who has watched the NBA or NHL playoffs knows that momentum can frequently shift over a best-of-seven series, especially with each player so emotionally invested in the outcome.
 The zig-zag theory places a great deal of weight on this shifting momentum, suggesting that each game is heavily influenced by the outcome of the game immediately before it.